sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 successfully.

-Before submitting your jobs, it is a good practice to run a few tests of your programs locally (on the login node or other system) and observe:
+Before submitting your jobs, it is a good practice to run a few tests of your programs locally (on the short partition node or login node if small) and observe:

 i) the time that your programs take to execute ii) the amount of cores that your software needs to execute these tasks